Metzengerstein

 "Metzengerstein: A Tale in Imitation of the German" is a short story by American writer and poet Edgar Allan Poe, his first to see print.
 It was first published in the pages of Philadelphia's Saturday Courier magazine, in 1832.
 The story follows the young Frederick, the last of the Metzengerstein family, who carries on a long-standing feud with the Berlifitzing family.
 Suspected of causing a fire that kills the Berlifitzing family patriarch, Frederick becomes intrigued with a previously unnoticed and untamed horse.
 Metzengerstein is punished for his cruelty when his own home catches fire and the horse carries him into the flame.
 Part of a Latin hexameter by Martin Luther serves as the story's epigraph: Pestis eram vivus—moriens tua mors ero ("Living I have been your plague, dying I shall be your death").

 "Metzengerstein" follows many conventions of Gothic fiction and, to some, exaggerates those conventions.
 Consequently, critics and scholars debate if Poe intended the story to be taken seriously or considered a satire of Gothic stories.
-Regardless, many elements introduced in "Metzengerstein" would become common in Poe's future writing, including the gloomy castle and the power of evil.
+Regardless, many elements introduced in "Metzengerstein" would become common in Poe's future writing.
 Because the story follows an orphan raised in an aristocratic household, some critics suggest an autobiographical connection with its author.

 The story was submitted as Poe's entry to a writing contest at the Saturday Courier.
 Though it did not win, the newspaper published it in January 1832.
 It was re-published with Poe's permission only twice during his lifetime; its subtitle was dropped for its final publication.
-Poe intended to include it in his collection Tales of the Folio Club or another called Phantasy Pieces, though neither collection was ever produced.
+Poe intended to include it in his collection Tales of the Folio Club or another called Phantasy Pieces, but neither collection was ever produced.